acceleratedscience/open-ad-toolkit/docs/output/markdown/base-concepts.md

 ## Runs

-When working in the terminal, you can record a series of consecutive commands we call runs.
-They can be replayed at any given time later, removing a lot of the repetitive work.
+A run is a prerecorded chain of commands that can be reused to automate certain workflows and avoid unnecessary repetition.

 To see how to work with runs: